Organogram of the Ministry of Health, Welfare and Sport: Directorate-General for Health

 VGP is a policy department geared to promoting and protecting public health.
-Its policy spearheads are healthy lifestyle, healthy weight, healthy diet, food safety, prevention of injury, product safety, alcohol, drugs and tobacco.
+It develops policy on healthy lifestyle, healthy weight, healthy diet, food safety, prevention of injury, product safety, alcohol, drugs and tobacco.
 The instruments it uses include information, assistance, self-regulation, legislation, enforcement, excise, research and international cooperation.

 Sports Department (DS)

 Director: Nicole Huppertz

 The department drafts policy to promote participation in sport across society, which offers everyone tailored and safe opportunities for sport and exercise.
 Sporting excellence is also promoted.

 - Removing obstacles to participation in sport and physical activity, and ensuring everyone has access to facilities for sport and exercise close to home.

 - Promoting a safe environment in which everyone can enjoy participating in sport and exercise activities without feeling threatened in any way.

 - Promoting fair play and good governance of sports organisations.

 - Strengthening sports science and promoting innovations in the field of sport and physical exercise.